 Let your inner Martha sparkle and shine!
 Liberally paint your pumpkin with crafter glue, then quickly and generously cover with super-fine glitter.
 A cluster of glittered mini-pumpkins would make a stunning centerpiece.
 Tip: make sure you cover your workspace with newspaper for easy clean-up.

-Purchase decorative nails or upholstery studs from crafts store and use to pierce a fun design into your gourd.
+Purchase decorative nails or upholstery studs from a craft store and use to pierce a fun design into your gourd.
 Try a funky design or even a monogram for a sophisticated flare.
-You may want to stencil on your desired pattern before you start poking!
+You may want to stencil your desired pattern before you start poking!